Improve Home Energy Efficiency

 The average life of a heating and air conditioning system is about 12 to 15 years.
 If your HVAC system is approaching that age, it makes sense to consider replacing it now in order to prevent expensive labor calls in the summer or winter when the weather is at its hottest or coldest.
 Saving money on utility bills is more important now than ever before.
 If you do not know how old your equipment is, schedule a free home survey and one of our Home Comfort Advisors can tell you.

 In general, the savings a homeowner realizes in reduced utility bills more than pays for a new heating and air conditioning system.
-In fact, homeowners frequently realize savings of anywhere between $500 and $1000 per year, depending on the efficiency of the new unit and the condition of their old system.
+In fact, homeowners frequently realize savings of anywhere between $500 and $1000 per year, depending on the efficiency of the new HVAC unit and the condition of their old system.
 On an $8,000 investment, that’s a pretty decent return.

 In the past few years, manufacturers have made huge strides in the improved efficiency of heating and air conditioning systems.
 The units are now quieter, more efficient and safer than ever before.
 The increased comfort level within the home is substantial.
 Also, the SEER ratings have increased.
 Units up to 20 SEER are available from several manufacturers.
-And the higher the SEER (seasonal energy efficiency ratio), the more efficient the system becomes.
+The higher the SEER (seasonal energy efficiency ratio), the more efficient the system becomes.

 Robertson Electric stays informed and will help you take advantage of any tax credits, manufacturer rebates, and/or power company rebates.

 To find out about the many tax credits, rebates and incentives from Robertson Electric, and to learn more about the financing options available with approved credit, call 434-973-4348.
 Ask Lynne Gilbert for a no-obligation consultation with a highly trained Robertson Electric Home Comfort Advisor and find out all the advantages of replacing your inefficient heating and air conditioning system and investing in your home.